authorjapps/zerocode-tdd-docs/pages/assertions/Array-assertions-made-easy-element-finder.md

+# Array And Element Assertions

-### Asserting an array response is easy and intuitive
+## Asserting an array response is easy and intuitive
 e.g. if API `GET` response is as below,
 ```
 Url: "/api/v1/screening/persons",